-- ◆ Using Python coding language, write a programme that will print the numbers 1-100.
+- Using Python coding language, write a programme that will print the numbers 1-100.
 However, if the number is divisible by 3 you want the programme to print "fizz", and if its divisible by 5 you want the programme to print "buzz".
-If it is divisible by both then print "fizzbuzz". - Try a Python tutorial and give the task a go via the mentoring portal. - You may have heard of different coding languages Python is just one of them.
-Coders use a variety of languages to programme different types of software.
+If it is divisible by both then print "fizzbuzz". - Try this guick Python tutorial and give the task a go here. - You may have heard of different coding languages Python is just one of them.
+Coders + use a variety of languages to programme different types of software.
 Small changes in code can throw off a whole programme and have different rules, so what works for one language may not work for another.
-And in some cases, you'll get a different outcome all together! - ♦ Whilst doing the task, think about how these coding languages are similar to how we communicate with other people.
-We all have different styles and preferences for how we communicate and how we like to be communicated with. - Understanding other people's styles and preferences is an important tool for being a good communicator as you'll be able to adapt your own methods in order to get your message across to them in the right way. - Discuss together how you might adapt your communication style or methods depending on who you are communicating with and what you are trying to communicate.
+And in some cases, you'll get a different outcome all together!

+- Whilst doing the task, think about how these coding languages are similar to how we communicate with other people.
+We all have different styles and preferences for how we communicate and how we like to be communicated with. - + across to them in the right way. - + Discuss together how you might adapt your communication style or methods